I-graham/BSP-report/interpreter.typ

 = Program Evaluation

 The first major design decision we must make is what kinds of programming languages we will consider.
-Throughout this project, we will only consider simply typed functional languages without any advanced features (such as pattern matching, exceptions, type constructors, etc...).
+Throughout this project, we will only consider simply typed functional languages without any advanced features (such as pattern matching, exceptions, type constructors, etc...).#footnote[Anyone unfamiliar with the basics of Lambda Calculus should see @lambda_glossary for some important definitions.]
 This is because their simplicity makes them much easier to define, implement, analyze, and because they share a common grammar, which allows us to enumerate programs much more easily.
 What this means is that a language's behaviour should defined solely by the builtin primitive constants it provides.
 As we will see later on, this limitation will actually turn out to be a powerful tool in defining our search space more precisely.

 == Functional Terms